arnoldsandoval/interview-slds/README.md

 I wanted to be sure that the tabular data in the `ShoppingList` was clearly represented in that way to screen readers.
 I moved away from using the HTML table tag because while it is tabular data, in different contexts it feels and reads more like a list.
 Another factor in the decision to not use the `table` tag was time, tables provide default styling which I felt would slow me down.

-I was also concerned about performance with ResizeObserver's polyfill and determined that it would be a fine solution to the container query problem.
-To validate this approach, I wrote a [quick prototype](https://codepen.io/arnoldsandoval/pen/VNBEjE) to see if it was a feasible solution.
+I was also concerned about performance with ResizeObserver's polyfill but quickly determined that it would be a fine solution to the container query problem.
+To validate this approach, I wrote a [quick prototype](https://codepen.io/arnoldsandoval/pen/VNBEjE).
 I am quite happy with how it turned out!

-## Thanks
+## Thank you

 If you read this whole thing, thank you! 🌟